-The WebControl Interface offers all of the printer controls conveniently from any browser, even on tablet or phone.
+The WebControl Interface offers all of the printer controls conveniently from any browser (we recommend Google Chrome), even on tablet or phone.
 The interface, however, may vary visually depending on the screen size of the device you are using it from.

-You can access the WebControl interface simply by entering the printer’s IP address or device name (this option must be supported by your network configuration) in the address bar.
-For remote access, contact your TRILAB service representative for information on how to connect to the web interface.
+You can access the WebControl web interface simply by entering the IP address of the device (found in DeltaControl on the Settings tab) or the printer name (this option must be supported by your network configuration) in the address bar of your web browser.
+In the case of remote access, a TRILAB service representative will provide you with information on how to connect to the web interface.

 The Machine Control tab and common interface elements

 The introductory display in the Machine Control tab, will also be used in this manual to describe the individual tabs of the interface.
 They may be repeated in other parts of the web control.